Ghana, Malawi deepen ties

 Ghana and Malawi have pledged their commitment to deepen bilateral and multilateral relations that have existed between them over the years.

-The two countries said that with their historical relations, it was important to further cement such bond for the mutual benefit of the two countries.
+The two countries said with their historical relations, it was important to further cement such bond for the mutual benefit of both countries.

 Courtesy call

-The call on President Chakwera was part of a two-nation bilateral visit by the Foreign Affairs Minister which will also take her to Zambia.
+The call on President Chakwera was part of a two-nation bilateral visit by the Foreign Affairs Minister which also took her to Zambia.

 Areas

-The Minister of Foreign Affairs outlined areas that she would pursue when she is given the nod for the Commonwealth General-Secretaryship to include climate change and climate financing, education, mobility in the labour market, and investment in the youth including education and startups.
+The Minister of Foreign Affairs outlined areas that she would pursue when she was approved for the Commonwealth General Secretaryship to include climate change and climate financing, education, mobility in the labour market, and investment in the youth, including education and startups.

-She expressed regret that the continent's rich youthful population was underutilised because of inadequate investment in them and gave an assurance that she would work to help educate the youth and also provide startups that would tackle the migration challenges confronting the continent.
+She expressed regret that the continent's rich youthful population was underutilised because it had not invested much in them and gave an assurance that she would work to ensure investment in education for the youth and also provide startups that would tackle the migration challenges confronting the continent.

-She said in West Africa, the stories of young people trying to get to Europe through their perilous journey through North Africa was a serious issue that must be confronted.
+She said in West Africa, the stories of young people trying to get to Europe on perilous journeys through North Africa was a serious issue that must be confronted.

 Help from rich countries

-"We need the industrialised part of the Commonwealth to help the poor areas to develop," she stressed, adding that it is this that would let people in poor Commonwealth countries to appreciate the importance and continuous existence of the Commonwealth.
+"We need the industrialised part of the Commonwealth to help the poor areas to develop," she stressed, adding that it was this that would make people in poor Commonwealth countries appreciate the importance and continuous existence of the Commonwealth.

-"I am offering myself and these are areas of focus," she reiterated.
+"I am offering myself and these are areas of focus," she emphasised.

 Home